lchristmann/mysql-laravel-grafana-demo/README.md

 - active user: `last_login` during the last 30 days

-### Example Query
+### Example Queries

+You can simply run the queries in the "SQL" Tab in PhpMyAdmin.

-Show all users who have sub-users, odered by the count of sub-users.
+**Show all users who have sub-users, odered by the count of sub-users.**

+> Run this query having selected the `users` database.

 ```sql
 SELECT